javierarce/corcho/README.md

 # Corcho

-Corcho (/ˈkoɾt͡ʃo/) is a tool that allows you to create and sync web slideshows from a Figma file.
-You can then use GitHub pages to host your slideshow and have it automatically updated using GitHub Actions.
+Corcho (/ˈkoɾt͡ʃo/) is a tool that creates and sync web slideshows using the contents of a Figma file.
+You can then use GitHub Pages to host your slideshow on the web and have it automatically updated using GitHub Actions.

 ### How to run this thing